GateNLP/gateplugin-LearningFramework/Dnn_PytorchWrapper_Tutorials.md

-# Tutorials for using the PytorcWrapper
+# Tutorials for using the PytorchWrapper

 TBD